VivyTeam/code-style/README.md

 ```

 2. This plugin requires [CheckStyle-Idea Plugin](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea) as a prerequisite.
-Download and install it, add and set the checkstyle to be used, using the checkstyle file (url in previous stey) via file via File | Other Settings | Checkstyle :: This is for real-time tracking of the coding style.
+Download and install it, add and set the checkstyle to be used, using the checkstyle file (url in previous step) via file via File | Other Settings | Checkstyle :: This is for real-time tracking of the coding style possible violation(s).

-3. Enable the Plugin : File | Editor | CodeStyle  and select VivyJava
+3. Enable the Plugin : File | Editor | CodeStyle  and select Checker

 ## Building the Plugin

-Presently, a buildPlugin gradle operation should generate .jar file which can then be added to IntelliJ as a plugin.
+A buildPlugin gradle operation should generate .jar file which can then be added to IntelliJ as a plugin.

 ## Resource